Fricciolosa-Red-Team/crch/README.md

 subdomains enumeration and check if there are new possible subdomain takeovers with nuclei and nuclei-templates.
 If there are, it will notify you using one or more than one among Telegram, Discord and Slack.

+You can run this program whenever you want, however it is recommended to use it on a VPS.

 ## Installation

 - `./install.sh` (Run without sudo, then it will ask for password)